Skullgirls: Skullgirls Mobile

 The free-to-play spin-off for Android and iOS, titled Skullgirls Mobile, was released on May 25, 2017, in North America, South America, Europe, Australia, New Zealand, and the Philippines.
 It was developed by Hidden Variable Studios and published by Line Corporation, creators of the Line communications app.
-Eventually, Line Corporation has decided to part ways with the project, with Autumn Games taking over the publishing duties.
+The mobile version of Skullgirls incorporates role-playing-like progression, customization, and deck-building mechanics.
+Eventually, Line Corporation decided to part ways with the project, with Autumn Games taking over publishing duties.
 As such, the old version of the game, preemptively renamed LINE Skullgirls, was removed from all storefronts on January 15, 2018.
-A new version, sometimes called Skullgirls 2.0 by the developer, was released on January 18, 2018, and allowed existing players to carry over their progress.
-As a result of the move, the developer has promised more transparency over the game's microtransactions, namely in its gacha rates, as well as more consistent release of new content.
+A new version, designated Skullgirls 2.0 by the developer, was released on January 18, 2018, and allowed existing players to carry over their progress.
+As a result of the move, Hidden Variable Studios promised more transparency over the game's microtransactions, namely in its gacha rates, as well as more consistent release of new content.
 Currently, Skullgirls Mobile is supported alongside 2nd Encore, and shares many of its updates.

+Adaptations

+Webcomics

+At the 2019 Anime Expo, a webcomic series published by Webtoon was announced.
+The webcomic, written by Mike Exner III and illustrated by Wiirdo/Pasteldot and Artist Black/Suzi Blake, began publishing weekly on November 19, 2022. and finished February 2, 2024 with 26 episodes divided into 1 season.